 February is a busy old month for us.
 We both have birthdays, plus it’s also our wedding anniversary as well, and this year was our 25th – I’m lucky to be married to such an amazing lady!
-Not the normal sort of thing, but I managed to find a complete vintage travel Scrabble game (from the year she was born) for Lornas birthday.
+Not the normal sort of thing, but I managed to find a complete retro travel Scrabble game (from the year she was born) for Lornas birthday.
 It will make a fun game to take with us on our travels. 🙂

 For my birthday I got some money and treated myself to a Jag Bag silk sleeping bag liner from Terrevista Trails– an essential bit of travel kit!
-Unfortunately my old one got lost in the previous bus camper fire!
+Unfortunately, my old one got lost in the previous bus camper fire!
 Paul at Terravista Trials is a really nice guy to deal with and delivers great customer service, so highly recommended.
 I’m really looking forward to trying this out and reviewing it.
 Lorna is interested in testing it too, as she feels the cold more than me, so I might end up buying another one from Paul fairly soon!

-They are handmade from 100% pure silk and hand dyed by fairly paid, skilled, self-employed machinists in New Zealand.
+They are handmade from 100% pure silk and hand-dyed by fairly paid, skilled, self-employed machinists in New Zealand.
 There are no appalling working conditions or slave labour wages, they are ethically produced items! 🙂

 - Ideal for use in warm climates instead of sleeping bag or sheets

 - Great to use in warm climates to keep cool and dry

 - The silk liner will help protect you from biting insects